ahmad9059/nvim/README.md

 # Backup existing config (if any)
 mv ~/.config/nvim ~/.config/nvim.backup

-# Replace with this config
+# Clone this config
-rm -rf ~/.config/nvim
 git clone https://github.com/ahmad9059/nvim ~/.config/nvim

 # Start Neovim (plugins will auto-install)
 nvim

-# run
+# Install LSP servers and formatters
+:Mason
+# Then install the servers you need, or run:
 :MasonInstallAll

+# Sync plugins if needed
 :Lazy sync
 ```